Licensure Concentrations in Early Childhood and Elementary Education

 Licensure Program Components

 In the junior year, early childhood and elementary education students participate in an intensive classroom experience as part of their methods courses.
 While enrolled in ED 301 Math Methods, ED 302 Science Methods, and ED 306 Social Studies Methods, students complete a semester-long field experience that includes observing overall classroom environment, implementing student designed learning experiences, and reflecting on best practice.
-To enroll in the pre-practicum students must pass two required MTEL.
+To enroll in the pre-practicum students must pass two MTEL tests required for their licensure.
 In the alternate semester, juniors complete a semester-long field experience working with English language learners as part of their ED 330 Sheltered English

 Students in early childhood or elementary education complete a full-semester practicum in their licensure field during the senior year.
 They are placed in local Massachusetts schools and closely supervised by a supervising practitioner and a program supervisor.
 Weekly seminars bring all student teachers together with faculty who provide supervision and mentoring throughout the practicum.
 For those pursuing licensure in early childhood education, ED 401 Practicum and Seminar in Early Childhood consists of a semester-long practicum, including 100 hours in a pre-K or K classroom and 200 hours in a grade 1 or 2 classroom during their practicum.
-At least one of these settings must include children with disabilities.
 Elementary education students complete ED 400 Practicum and Seminar in Education, including a semesterlong practicum in a grade 1-6 classroom.
 To enroll in the practicum students must pass all required MTEL.

 ED 321 Junior Transitions is completed during the spring semester and is required of all juniors.
 Students will focus on the transition to the senior year field experiences of student teaching or semester-long internship.
 Particular attention is given to the Professional Standards for Teachers.
 Students develop a resume and discuss expectations for the practicum or semester internship.
 Cooperating teachers, principals, and other individuals visit class over the course of the semester to provide juniors with input on student teaching and other professional issues.
 At the end of the course, students receive their